 In Through the Out Door

-It’s not a terrible swansong for the band, but it would take a strong contrarian to argue that In Through the Out Door is one of the group’s better albums.
+It’s not an unworthy swansong for this great band, but it would take a strong contrarian to argue that In Through the Out Door is one of the group’s better albums.

 Ten Favourite Led Zeppelin Songs